Terezín: After World War II

-After the German surrender the small fortress was used as an internment camp for ethnic Germans.
-The first prisoners arrived on 10 May 1945.
-On 29 February 1948 the last German prisoners were released and the camp was officially closed.
+After the German surrender, the small fortress was used as an internment camp for ethnic Germans.
+In May 1945 the camp shifted under the control of the Czech Ministry for Domestic Affairs.

-Among the interned Germans were former Nazis like Heinrich Jöckel, the former commander of Terezín and other SS members.
-A great group of internees was arrested because of their German nationality, among them young boys and elderly people.

-In the first phase of the camp lasting until July 1945 mortality was high due to diseases, malnutrition and incidents of simple outright murder.
-Commander of the camp in that period was Stanislav Franc.
-He was guided by a spirit of revenge and tolerated arbitrary mistreatment of the prisoners by the guards.

-In July 1945 the camp shifted under the control of the Czech Ministry for Domestic Affairs.
-The new commander appointed was Otakar Kálal.
 From then on the inmates were gradually transferred to Germany and Terezín was increasingly used as a hub for the forced migration of Germans from the Czech lands into Germany proper.
+War criminals were temporarily imprisoned in Terezín, but they made up only a small part of the interned.
+On 1 January 1948 the camp was officially closed, but the last German prisoners were released in February.
+At least 548 people died in the camp during the years 1945–1948 due to poor living conditions, malnutrition and infectious diseases, but also as a result of the violence of the guards.

 Modern history

 After the related war uses, the government retained a military garrison until 1996.

-In 2002 the town was struck by floods during which the crematorium was damaged.
+The town was struck by the 2002 European floods during which the crematorium was damaged.
 According to the Fund, a long-term conservation plan was conceived, which includes further repairs, documentation, and archaeological research.

-In mid-April 2008, 327 bronze grave markers were stolen from the Jewish cemetery; another 700 were stolen the following week.
-The high price of metal encouraged the vandalizing thieves.
-Some grave markers were recovered.
+Demographics

 Economy

-The troops' departure and closing down of related operations had a negative effect on the local economy of the town.

-Terezín is still trying to develop a more diverse economy; its history can attract heritage tourism.
-Terezín is noted for its production of furniture and knitwear, as well as for manufacturing.
+Terezín is mainly dependent on tourism.
+Terezín Memorial was the most visited tourist destination of the Ústí nad Labem Region and the most visited memorial place in the country in 2023 with more than 281 thousand visitors.

+Transport

+The I/15 road from Most to Litoměřice passes next to the town.

 Sights

+Terezín Fortress

 Terezín Fortress is one of the most visited memorial sites in Central Europe.
 In 2002, the fortress, which was in a deteriorated condition, was listed in the 2002 World Monuments Watch by the World Monuments Fund.
 The organization called for a comprehensive conservation plan, while providing funding for emergency repairs from American Express.
 A conservation plan was eventually developed in cooperation with national authorities.

 The town provides many museums, most of them reflect its history.
 Terezín Memorial include: